hgwood/blog/angular-custom-component-properties/angular-custom-component-properties.md

 date: 2016-06-17T22:20
 ---

-Here's a trick a learned today.
+Here's a trick I learned today.
 It is possible to attach custom properties to component definition objects in Angular 1.5.

 ```js
 .component('customComponent', {